ricardoferreirasilva/chaos-mesh-poc/README.md

 `kubectl apply -f ./hello-world`

 This app will be available on localhost:30001 due to the NodePort.
 We can now use the dashboard or manifest files to create experiments for it.
+For example:

+`kubectl apply -f ./experiments/hello-world-pod-failure.yaml` will simulate pod failures for all pods in the staging environment for the next 2 minutes.